Biden Outlines $2 Trillion Climate Plan

 Biden also compared what he called President Trump's failed leadership on the climate crisis to the president's handling of the coronavirus pandemic.

 In a statement, Trump's reelection campaign said Biden's proposals would "destroy jobs," and the former vice president is also "drastically underreporting the costs of such a plan."
-Team Trump also said Biden is "embracing the far-left climate positions" of people like Washington Gov. Jay Inslee.
+Team Trump also said Biden is "embracing the far-left climate positions" of people such as Washington Gov. Jay Inslee.

 Indeed Inslee, who ran for the Democratic presidential nomination on a climate platform, called Biden's new plan "visionary" in a New York Times interview.

-The climate initiatives follow the unveiling of lengthy policy recommendations from joint task forces created by Biden and his onetime primary rival, the progressive Vermont Sen. Bernie Sanders.
+The climate initiatives follow the unveiling of lengthy policy recommendations from joint task forces created by Biden and his onetime primary rival, the progressive Sen. Bernie Sanders of Vermont.